Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-kubernetes.md

 > warn: Orleans.Runtime.Silo[100405]
 > Note: ServerGC only kicks in on multi-core systems (settings enabling ServerGC have no effect on single-core machines).

 This is not a critical warning.
 ServerGC is a special garbage collector as it has no positive or negative impact when running with a single core.
-You can just ingore it.
+You can just ignore it.

 **Solution**: Request more than 1 CPU